 Hint: Don’t make the same mistake as we did – don’t come for Christmas markets on actual Christmas day!
 Even though they are called Christmas markets, pretty much everything is closed in Copenhagen on this day.
 Same applies for other Christmas markets in Europe.
 Walking around a closed quiet city on a holiday doesn’t feel festive at all, believe us.

-All of the markets mentioned above are worth visiting, and I’d suggest you go to every one of them if you Copenhagen journey time allows.
+All of the markets mentioned below are worth visiting, and I’d suggest you go to every one of them if you Copenhagen journey time allows.
 I’ve sprinkled them with a bunch of my pictures to give you a feel of already being there!

 Best Christmas Markets in Copenhagen

 This one is probably the biggest Copenhagen’s Christmas Market among those without an entrance fee.
 And the most decorated one as well.
 The whole square looks incredible!
 Across the street from the market itself, you’ll see the majestic vaults of the D’Angleterre Hotel, which will amaze you with its facade decorations.
 They have icicles, huge nutcrackers, and a whole scene with Christmas-related characters, all of which illuminate beautifully when it gets dark.

 Julemarked Kongens Nytorv greets you with a big Santa’s Sleigh and his reindeer.
 Right behind them there is a big luminous Christmas tree surrounded with a whole lot of cute wooden booths.
 In between handmade woolen clothes and vintage gramophone plates you’ll no doubt find the coolest and unique gifts to please your close ones.